Refinancing: Which Option is for You?

 There are a huge number of refinancing options available to borrowers.
-Call us at 954.920.9799 and we will match you with the loan program that best fits you.
-There are several questions to ask yourself as you look at the options.
+Contact us at 954.920.9799 and we will match you with the loan program that fits you best.
+There are some general questions to ask yourself while you review the choices.

 Making Your Payments Lower

-Do you want to build up home equity quicker, and pay off your mortgage sooner?
-If this is your hope, your refinance can move you to a loan program with a short, for example: a 15 year loan.
-The monthly payments will probably be more than they were with the long-term loan, but the pay-off is: you will pay substantially less interest and will build up equity more quickly.
-Conversely, if your current longer term loan has a low remaining balance, and was closed a number of years ago, you may be able to make the move without paying more each month.
-To help you understand your options and the multiple benefits of refinancing, please contact us at 954.920.9799.
+Are you planning to fatten up your home equity faster, and pay your mortgage loan off more quickly?
+If this is your hope, your refinance loan can switch you to a mortgage program with a shorter term, such as a 15 year loan.
+The mortgage payments will likely be more than with the long-term loan, but in exchange, you will pay substantially less interest and will build up equity more quickly.
+However, if you have had your existing thirty year mortgage loan for a long time and the loan balance is rather low, you could be do this without raising your mortgage payment — it's even possible to save!
+To help you determine your options and the multiple benefits in refinancing, please contact us at 954.920.9799.
 We are here for you.